-EVs and PHEVs running only on electricity have zero tailpipe emissions, but emissions may be produced by the source of electrical power, such as a power plant.
-In geographic areas that use relatively low-polluting energy sources for electricity generation, PHEVs and EVs typically have a well-to-wheel emissions advantage over similar conventional vehicles running on gasoline or diesel.
-In regions that depend heavily on conventional fossil fuels for electricity generation, PEVs may not demonstrate a well-to-wheel emissions benefit.
+All-electric vehicles and PHEVs running only on electricity have zero tailpipe emissions, but electricity production, such as power plants, may generate emissions.
+In geographic areas that use relatively low-polluting energy sources for electricity generation, all-electric vehicles and PHEVs typically have an especially large life cycle emissions advantage over similar conventional vehicles running on gasoline or diesel.
+In areas with higher-emissions electricity, all-electric vehicles and PHEVs may not demonstrate as strong a life cycle emissions benefit.

 Vehicle emissions can be divided into two general categories: air pollutants, which contribute to smog, haze, and health problems; and greenhouse gases (GHGs), such as carbon dioxide and methane.
-Both categories of emissions can be evaluated on a direct basis and a well-to-wheel basis, and a cradle-to-grave basis.
+Both categories of emissions can be evaluated on a tailpipe basis, a well-to-wheel basis, and a cradle-to-grave basis.

 Conventional vehicles with an internal combustion engine (ICE) produce direct emissions through the tailpipe, as well as through evaporation from the vehicle's fuel system and during the fueling process.
-Conversely, EVs produce zero direct emissions.
-PHEVs produce zero tailpipe emissions when they are in all-electric mode, but they can produce evaporative emissions.
-When using the ICE, PHEVs also produce tailpipe emissions.
+Conversely, all-electric vehicles produce zero direct emissions.
+PHEVs produce zero direct emissions when they are in all-electric mode, but they can produce evaporative emissions.
+When using the ICE, PHEVs produce tailpipe emissions.
 However, their direct emissions are typically lower than those of comparable conventional vehicles.